Fayed: The Unauthorized Biography: Reviews

 The book was reviewed in The Evening Standard by Paul Foot.
 He praised it as "amazing" and felt that Al-Fayed's life bore comparison with Bower's previous subject, Robert Maxwell, as the "similarities between the two tyrants emerge from every page" but that Al-Fayed "outshone" Maxwell in his hypocrisy and "both used their enormous wealth and power to terrify their employees".

 Martin Vander Weyer reviewed Fayed in the Daily Telegraph and wrote that Al-Fayed "seems to have met his match in Tom Bower" and that "despite some mildly irritating stylistic tics, [Bower] is the Inspector Morse of investigative biographers, a fluent phlegmatic story-teller and a master of intricacies".
 Vander Weyer felt that Bower created a "richly comic portrait" of a "kind of crazed" Egyptian version of Ronnie Barker's shopkeeper character Albert Arkwright, in Open All Hours.

 In a 2007 profile of Bower for The Guardian, Oliver Burkeman described the book as " ... that rare thing - a book by turns so entertaining and alarming that even reading the index is an engrossing experience".

 In his review for The Guardian, A. N. Wilson wrote that "In the early pages of the story the reader is constantly impressed by how much odder, and in a way more impressive, the reality of Fayed's life has been than the crudely fantastic lies he spins about it" and that the book " ... fills you with utter contempt, not just for Fayed but for England and all the greedy, unprincipled men whom we ask to be our City bankers, our newspaper proprietors, our MPs".

-Jonathan Calvert reviewed the book in The Observer and felt the prior publication of the profile of Al-Fayed by Maureen Orth in Vanity Fair magazine meant that Bower's fresh revelations lacked the impact they would otherwise have had and that there was "nothing new of substance to merit the publisher's claim that this is the 'most controversial book of the year'".
+Jonathan Calvert reviewed the book in The Observer and felt the prior publication of "Holy War at Harrods", Maureen Orth's profile of Al-Fayed in Vanity Fair magazine meant that Bower's fresh revelations lacked the impact they would otherwise have had and that there was "nothing new of substance to merit the publisher's claim that this is the 'most controversial book of the year'".
 Calvert wrote that it would have been interesting to read a psychological analysis that sought to explain what creates men like Al-Fayed.